 District Overview & Description

-- 2.82 percent of North Thurston students are American Indian or Alaskan Native.
+- 2.08 percent American Indian or Alaskan Native

-- 38.56 percent are eligible for free or reduced-price lunch.
+- 35.34 percent eligible for free or reduced-price lunch.

 |Number of district administrators evaluating participating principals:||2|